victronenergy/localsettings/README.md

 #### SetDefault
 See source code

-#### GetDeviceInstance
+#### GetVrmDeviceInstance
-Call this function on the /Services/DeviceInstances path.
+Call this function on the /Services/VrmDeviceInstances path.

 Parameters:
-- Unique-Id (a serial number or some other unique identifying string)
+- Unique-Id (e.g. protocol + a serial number or some other unique identifying string)
 - device class (battery,solarcharger,grid, the third component in the service name)
 - Preferred instance number (the device instance that is preferred, an integer)